IN THIS GUIDE

-BEST FOR: A paddle with a Nomex™ core is best for the power player whose main concern is POWER NOT CONTROL or noise.
+A paddle with a Nomex™ core is best for the power player whose main concern is POWER NOT CONTROL or noise.
 Not recommended for the beginner.

 Aluminum core paddles aren’t quite as popular as Nomex™ core paddles but they’re still easily found and there’s a decent selection.